DEVITY-IOT/devity-iot.github.io/website/docs/tutorial/Thingsboard - Rule Engine/KEYNOA.md

 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-Credentials.png)

-6. If your device profile does not exist, you should create one.
-Click on "Device profiles" on the left menu and select "Create new device profile".
+6. If your device profile does not yet exist, you should create one by following steps 7-11.
+Otherwise continue with section [Create Template](https://devity-iot.github.io/tutorial/Thingsboard%20-%20Rule%20Engine/KEYNOA#create-template)

+7. Click on "Device profiles" on the left menu and select "Create new device profile".
 ![KEYNOA](/img/KEYNOA/Thingsboard/Device-profiles.png)

-7. Fill in the details, then click on "Next: Transport configuration".
+8. Fill in the details, then click on "Next: Transport configuration".

 - Name: `Eval-Kit device profile`
 - Rule chain: `Root Rule Chain`